Ask Experts Questions for FREE Help!

 Apr 15, 2007, 03:49 AM

 I have a large surgical scar that begins where my left ear connects to the left side of my head, and in a wandering line, roughly follows my hairline to the same point on the right side of my head.
-I have been thinking of talking to a plastic surgeon about whether or not the scar could be diminished, but always felt that I should not pay attention to what should be such a non-important physical imperfection.
+I have been thinking of talking to a plastic surgeon about whether the scar could be diminished, but always felt that I should not pay attention to what should be such a non-important physical imperfection.
 Unfortunately though, it is beginning to become clear that we do live in a society that places an undo amount of importance on physical traits, and that I should manage the problem for at least the business, if not for the most simple interpersonal reasons.

 Does anyone have any knowledge about surgical scar removal?
 Are there methods to reduce the appearance of surgical scars?
 Does anyone have a rough estimate about what such a procedure would cost if it does in fact exist?